sourcegraph/about/content/blogposts/2023/incident-draft.md

 **I have more questions, who can I contact?**

 Reach out to your Account team (Technical Advisor or Account Executive) or our Support team at [support@sourcegraph.com](mailto:support@sourcegraph.com).

+<br/><br/>

+_Updated August 31, 2023: Added a detail to the `Impact` section clarifying how we determined which license keys could have been viewed._